Iko Iko

-had also covered the song starting in 1986.
-However, the Belle Stars version later reached the US Top 20 after being included in the 1988 film Rain Man.
+The Grateful Dead began incorporating “Iko Iko” into their live shows in 1977.
+The song became a staple of their many tours throughout the 1980s, with the band playing it over 180 times until Jerry Garcia’s death in 1995.

 "Iko Iko" became a European hit again in 2001 after being covered by the German dance act Captain Jack.
-An adaptation by Papua New Guinea artist Justin Wellington under the title "Iko Iko (My Bestie)" featuring the Solomon Island duo Small Jam became an international hit in 2021 after a successful TikTok challenge.
+An adaptation by Papua New Guinea artist Justin Wellington under the title "Iko Iko (My Bestie)", featuring the Solomon Island duo Small Jam, became an international hit in 2021 after a successful TikTok challenge.

 Sugar Boy and his Cane Cutters version

 Background

-The song was originally recorded by and released as a single in November 1953 by James Crawford as "Sugar Boy and his Cane Cutters", on Checker Records (Checker 787).
+The song was originally recorded and released as a single in November 1953 by James Crawford as "Sugar Boy and his Cane Cutters", on Checker Records (Checker 787).
 The single features Dave Lastie on tenor saxophone.
 Crawford's version of the song did not make the charts.
 The story tells of a "spy boy" (i.e. a lookout for one band of Indians) encountering the "flag boy" or guidon carrier for another "tribe".
 He threatens to "set the flag on fire".
 Crawford set phrases chanted by Mardi Gras Indians to music for the song.
 Crawford himself states that he has no idea what the words mean, and that he originally sang the phrase "Chock-a-mo", but the title was misheard by Chess Records and Checker Records president Leonard Chess, who misspelled it as "Jock-a-mo" for the record's release.